Virginia Tech® home

 Course Request

-During the two week Course Request period, you can request a list of courses you would like to take in the next semester.
-You will not be registering for courses at this time, but will be submitting a request.
+During the course request period, you will provide the university with a list of preferred courses you would like to take in the upcoming semester.

 You aren't guaranteed to get all of the courses you request.
 But submitting a request is your best chance to get the courses you want.